-We further plot the convergence of the upper bound $(\bar{f})$ and lower bound $(\underline{f})$ in Figure~\ref{fig:rapex_convergence_300_50} and Figure~\ref{fig:rapex_convergence_300_200}, where the $y$-axis denotes the absolute error $\bar{f}-f^*$ or $\underline{f}-f^*$.
+We further plot the convergence of the upper bound $(\bar{f}^s=f(\bar{y}^{s}))$ and lower bound $(\underline{f}^s=f(\bar{y}^s) - \tilde{\Delta}_s)$ in Figure~\ref{fig:rapex_convergence_300_50} and Figure~\ref{fig:rapex_convergence_300_200}, where the $y$-axis denotes the absolute error $\bar{f}^s-f^*$ or $\underline{f}^s-f^*$.
 Four observations follow.
 First, excluding the $\hat{\mu}_1 = 1000$ case in Figure~\ref{fig:rapex_convergence_300_50}, convergence is generally faster with larger initial $\hat{\mu}_1$, since a larger estimate implies a more aggressive lower bound update, which indirectly accelerates level adjustment and upper bound improvement.
-Second, inaccurate QG estimates can lead to incorrect lower bounds exceeding the optimal value, resulting in vertical segments in Figure~\ref{fig:rapex_convergence_300_50} where {\rapex} adjusts the QG and renews the lower bound estimates.
-Third, linear convergence is evident in both datasets, which matches the theoretical result in Theorem~\ref{thm:mu_unknown} and Corollary~\ref{cor:unknown_strongly_convex_opt_Gap}.
-In Figure~\ref{fig:rapex_convergence_300_50}, the total number of pieces $(50)$ matches the cut number of {\rapex} setting, while in the Figure~\ref{fig:rapex_convergence_300_200}, the cut number $(50)$ is smaller than the total PWS pieces $(200)$.
-Nevertheless, since {\rapex} relies on local pieces during iterations, it successfully captures the PWS structure and still demonstrates linear convergence. {Finally, the lower bound and upper bound improve is almost symmetric, which is consistent that our certificate implies a constant factor of the optimality gap.}
+Second, inaccurate QG estimates can lead to incorrect lower bounds exceeding the optimal value, resulting in vertical segments in Figure~\ref{fig:rapex_convergence_300_50} where {\rapex} adjusts the QG and updates the lower bound estimates.
+Third, linear convergence is evident in both datasets, which matches the theoretical result in Theorem~\ref{thm:mu_unknown} and Theorem~\ref{thm:unknown_QG_opt_Gap}.
+In Figure~\ref{fig:rapex_convergence_300_50}, the total number of pieces $(50)$ matches the number of cuts used by {\rapex}, while in the Figure~\ref{fig:rapex_convergence_300_200}, the number of cuts $(50)$ is smaller than the total PWS pieces $(200)$.
+Nevertheless, since {\rapex} relies on local pieces during iterations, it successfully captures the PWS structure and still demonstrates linear convergence. {Finally, the lower- and upper-bound improvements are nearly symmetric, which is consistent that our certificate implies a constant factor of the optimality gap.}